jacklxc/ParagraphJointModel/README.md

 You need to retrieve some negative samples for FEVER pre-training.
 We used the trieval code from [here](https://github.com/sheffieldnlp/fever-naacl-2018).
 Empirically, only retrieving 5 negative examples for each claim is enough, while retrieving more may be way too time-consuming.
 You need to convert the format of the output of the retrieval code to the input of SciFact.

 For your convenience, the converted retrieved FEVER examples with `k_retrieval=15` are available: [train](https://drive.google.com/file/d/1sS6mpaALuWnk6Pl2twIt_GcBs7ExRY2b/view?usp=sharing), [dev](https://drive.google.com/file/d/1sOfFL6fvK-AYjzcGPJ5KqcFPmAMvQJUi/view?usp=sharing).

+The checkpoint of the Paragraph-Joint model only pretrained on the retrieved FEVER examples shared above is available [here](https://drive.google.com/file/d/12u9glqoCBuhxnP9P8dM4HSncAIjHmQ_U/view?usp=sharing).

 Run `FEVER_joint_paragraph_dynamic.py` to pre-train the model on FEVER.
 Use `--checkpoint` to specify the checkpoint path.
 Run `scifact_joint_paragraph_dynamic.py` to fine-tune on SciFact dataset.
 Use `--pre_trained_model` to load the pre-trained model.
 Please check the other options in the source file.